 Principles & Issues in Environmental Hydrology

-Semester Taught - Fall (on-line course)
+Semester Taught - Fall (web course)

 This is a basic course in Environmental Hydrology intended for Agricultural and Natural Resource Managers.
 The first half of the course covers scientific principles of the hydrologic cycle while, the second half investigates case studies of current water quality and water management issues.